Vq Scan (Lung Ventilation and Perfusion)

 How do I prepare for a VQ scan?

 Your healthcare provider will talk to you about how to prepare for the test.
-He may tell you not to wear anything with metal hooks or snaps.
-The hooks and snaps may make it difficult for your healthcare provider to see any blockage.
-Tell your healthcare provider if you are pregnant or breastfeeding.
+He or she may tell you not to wear anything with metal hooks or snaps.
+The hooks and snaps may make it difficult for your provider to see any blockage.
+Tell your provider if you are pregnant or breastfeeding.
 Radiation exposure may harm your baby.
 You may need to pump and save your breast milk up to 2 days before your scan.
 This allows you to bottle feed your breast milk to your baby after the scan.
 You will need someone to drive you home if you get medicine to help you relax during the test.

 What will happen during the VQ scan?

 A VQ scan is usually done in 2 stages, one to check air flow and one to check blood flow.
 You will be awake for the scan.
 You will have to lie very still during the scan.
-Your healthcare provider may give you medicine to help you relax.
+Your provider may give you medicine to help you relax.
 A breathing mask is placed over your nose and mouth, during the air flow stage.
 You will breathe in a small amount of a radioactive substance as the scanner takes pictures.
 You will be asked to hold your breath for a few seconds at the beginning of each picture.
 For the blood flow stage, a small amount of radioactive liquid will be injected into a vein in your arm.
 The scanner will take pictures of the blood flow in your lungs.

 What are the risks of a VQ scan?